 Section 3 – Officers & Duties

 The Treasurer shall be custodian of all funds of the Chamber and, under the direction of the Board of Directors, oversee the financial operations of the Chamber.
 The Treasurer shall make written reports, monthly, to the Board and to the Annual Meeting of the membership.
-All disbursements shall be made by checks signed by the Treasurer and in his/her absence the Chair of the Board, unless there is someone else designated by the Board.
+All disbursements shall be made by check or electronic payment signed and/or authorize by the Treasurer and in their absence the Chair of the Board, unless there is someone else designated by the Board.
 The Treasurer shall be the chair of the Finance Committee.

-The Chamber shall employ a President who shall serve at the discretion of the Board.
-The President shall attend Board Meetings and Executive Board meetings, when requested to attend by the Chairman.
-The President of the Chamber shall, subject to the direction, advice, consent and control of the Executive Committee, prepare and administer the Chamber’s business and affairs, including the hiring, disciplining and firing of personnel, direct and supervise the staff of the Chamber, see that all orders and resolutions of the Board are carried into effect, be responsible for sales and marketing, oversee membership, community affairs and public relations and execute binding contracts on behalf of the Chamber.
-The President shall be responsible for implementing any personnel policies adopted by the Board and keep the Board fully informed of his/her activities, including keeping the Board informed of staff performance.
-The Executive Committee shall fix the compensation of the President, subject to the approval of the Board.
+The Chamber shall employ a President and/or a Chief Executive Officer who shall serve at the discretion of the Board.
+The President and the Chief Executive Officer may be the same person.
+They shall attend Board Meetings and Executive Board meetings, when requested to attend by the Chair.
+The President and Chief Executive Officer of the Chamber shall, subject to the direction, advice, consent and control of the Executive Committee, shall prepare and administer the Chamber’s business and affairs, including the hiring, disciplining and termination of personnel management , direct and supervise the staff of the Chamber, see that all orders and resolutions of the Board are carried into effect, be responsible for sales and marketing, oversee membership, community affairs and public relations and execute binding contracts on behalf of the Chamber.
+The President shall be responsible for implementing any personnel policies adopted by the Board and keep the Board fully informed of their activities, including keeping the Board informed of staff performance.
+The Executive Committee shall approve the compensation of all employees subject to the approval of the Board.
 The President shall perform such other duties and have such powers as may be designated from time to time by the Executive Committee.
 At any time when there shall be no President of the Chamber in office, the Executive Committee shall appoint an Acting President of the Chamber.

 Section 1 -Appointment, Function, Authority

-This section shall apply to all committees except the Executive, Finance, Governance, Membership, Economic Development and Strategic Planning and Development Committees, which are elsewhere described.
+This section shall apply to the following committees : Executive, Finance, Governance, and Strategic Planning

 The Chair of the Board shall appoint, subject to confirmation by the Board, a Chairman for each standing committee and special committee that the Board may authorize for the conduct of the affairs of the Chamber.
 The Chairman of each committee shall appoint, subject to the Chair of the Board’s approval, the members of his or her committee.